Seagate/opensea-parser/README.md

         x86
         x86_64

-This project can be build under Windows Visual Studio 2013 & 2017 solution files for x86 and x64 targets.
+This project can be built under Windows Visual Studio 2013 & 2017 solution files for x86 and x64 targets.

 ### Names, Logos, and Brands